We go in search of the hidden spots that we think deserve a little more credit.

-Now, it’s no secret that I love street art.
-I *may* have been known to wake up at the crack of dawn and trek across the city because I’ve heard rumour of a new piece going up and I want to get up there and see it while it’s fresh and shiny.
+Now, it’s no secret that we love street art.
+We *may* have been known to wake up at the crack of dawn and trek across the city because we’ve heard rumour of a new piece going up and want to get up there and see it while it’s fresh and shiny.
 Obsessed.

-So it was pretty much a given that I’d love London’s largest legal street art wall – Leake Street Tunnel.
+So it was pretty much a given that we’d love London’s largest legal street art wall – Leake Street Tunnel.